 Flag 6: Digital Security

 The internet has changed the face of business and commerce forever.
 Now that businesses can operate without an established base, from the internet – the locations where our infrastructure flags are planted becomes important.
-Just where is the flag for the infrastructure of an internet business.

 Further, our intellectual property and intangible assets are more at risk than ever before.
 You need to be hyper vigilant about the security of your financial information, passwords, national identification number and even digital currency.